sjuvonen/php-openapi/README.md

 ## Design

 Very few convenience hacks are provided.
 The structure of required PHP attributes follows closely the original structure of the OpenAPI documentation.
 All class properties and methods are fully type-hinted, which makes it easier to understand how to compile a documentation node.

+The project aims to provide an OpenAPI documentation system that is extremely flexible and pluggable with well-defined extension points.